 AASB 112 Income Taxes specifies requirements for current and deferred tax assets and liabilities.
 An entity applies the requirements in AASB 112 based on applicable tax laws.
-AASB Interpretation 23 Uncertainty over Income Tax Treatments explains how to apply the recognition and measurement requirements in AASB 112 when there is uncertainty over income tax treatments.
+AASB Interpretation 23 Uncertainty over Income Tax Treatments explains how to apply the recognition and measurement requirements in AASB 112 when there is uncertainty over income tax treatments (see, Guidance on AASB Interpretation 23 (PDF, 325KB) []).